BrahianVT/hotdeals-back/README.md

 The healthchecks will run automatically based on the interval you specified (30 seconds in this case), and Docker will update the health status accordingly.

-docker stop $(docker ps -a -q) - stop containers docker rm $(docker ps -a -q) - remove all the containers docker-compose down -v - remove all volumes sudo kill -9 $(sudo lsof -t -i:8080)  kill port 8080 mvn package -Dmaven.test.skip
+docker stop $(docker ps -a -q) - stop containers
+docker rm $(docker ps -a -q) - remove all the containers
+docker-compose down -v - remove all volumes
+sudo kill -9 $(sudo lsof -t -i:8080)  kill port 8080
+mvn package -Dmaven.test.skip

+docker rm $(docker ps -a -q)
+docker rmi $(docker images -a -q)
+docker volume prune -f
+docker network prune
+docker-compose -p hotdeals up -d